 It takes a lot of patience and some DIY know-how to be a landlord but it does offer good returns on investment.
 Buying rental property guarantees regular income and many of the expenses associated with being a landlord can be taken out of taxes, while losses can be offset through other investments.

 The downside is that it can be a real hassle to deal with rental properties without a property management company.
-Tenants can be a hassle to deal with and landlords may be forced to deal with periods of vacancy or offer their property at reduced rent to cover their expenses until the market stabilizes.
+Tenants can be a hassle to deal with and landlords may be forced to deal with periods of vacancy or offer their property at a reduced rent to cover their expenses until the market stabilizes.
 Perhaps the biggest advantage of becoming a landlord is that all income generated by the house is pure profit once the mortgage is paid off.

 - Join a Real Estate Investment Group